 Chronic renal failure is life-threatening, and if you suspect your pet has this condition, you should see your veterinarian as soon as possible.
 Follow-up with your veterinarian for examinations, laboratory work and urinalysis.
 Blood and urine analysis should be repeated within five to seven days after discharge.

 Feed your pet the diet recommended by your veterinarian.
 Provide free access to fresh clean water at all times.
 Some owners can administer subcutaneous fluid to their pets at home, if necessary.
 Your veterinarian can provide instructions when indicated.

 Administer any prescribed medications as directed by your veterinarian.
 Drug therapy may include: phosphate binders; potassium supplementation; or drugs for vomiting (such as cimetidine or famotidine); or anabolic steroids for some patients.
 Epogen may be given for anemia two to three times weekly.

+There are no specific recommendations for prevention of chronic renal failure.
+However, general suggestions include: Providing frequent attempts to urinate and free access to fresh clean water.
 Avoiding exposure to ethylene glycol and toxic plants (such as Easter lily) that can cause acute kidney damage.